 Common brand names:

-Everolimus is used to treat kidney cancer and certain types of breast and pancreas cancers.
-Everolimus is also used to treat certain types of benign tumors in brain or kidney in people with a certain genetic disorder (tuberous sclerosis complex).
-It works by slowing or stopping the growth of cancer cells.
+Everolimus is used to treat various types of cancer (such as kidney, breast, pancreas, lung, stomach/intestinal cancers).
+Everolimus is also used in people with a certain genetic disorder (tuberous sclerosis complex) to treat certain types of benign tumors in the brain or kidney.
+It works by slowing or stopping the growth of cancer or tumor cells.

 How to Use This Medication